cheminfo/openchemlib-js/Documentation.md

 Sets a callback function which is called whenever the structure in the editor has been changed.
 The callback signature is: callback(newIdCode)

+### Usage in your page

+load this script:

+     src="openchemlib-full.js"

+create a div with the following attributes:

+     id="editor"
+     style="width:100%;height:400px;border:solid;border-width:2px"
+     view-only="false"
+     show-idcode="true"
+     data-idcode="fhvacFGXhDFICDPx@fCHW@@UDhdmdCVZ``J@@@ !BLsicOgDjrHKHwW{@rHJW`lbBrMu~pG{@rHI[E\}bup}"

+execute the following JS:

+        editorCtrl = window.actchem.StructureEditor.createEditor("editor");

+### Attributes (defaults are in UPPERCASE):

+     view-only="FALSE | true"       = Shows the toolbar

+     show-idcode="FALSE | true"     = Shows the input control containing the current IDCode

+     data-idcode=""                 = This allows you to specify the molecule IDCode in the editor

+     is-fragment="FALSE | true"     = Sets the editor mode into fragment mode.
+                                      Please note that the data-icode attribute overrules this behavior: If specified, the mode depends on the passed molecule